pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 c.
 Login with weblogic/password
 After a few seconds, the following page should appear –

 3. Setup/ Download Agent/ GG Setup
 DIPC On-Premise Agents allow synchronizing data from outside of Oracle Public Cloud.
 a.
 For this download we will use Chrome running in the VM not the one running on your laptop/desktop
 b.
 Go to Applications > Internet and click Google Chrome
 c.
 Note: If Chrome ask for keyring password then enter “welcome1”
 d.
 In Chrome, click on DIPC Home bookmark or go to localhost:7003/dicloud/login.html
 e.
 Login with weblogic/password
 f.
 Click Agents
 g.
 Click Download Installer then select Linux 64 - bit
 h.
 Click OK in the Download Agent Installer window
 i.
 Create the DIPC_AGENT2 directory and click on Save
 j.
-Extract agent.zip to ~/DIPC_AGENT
+Extract agent.zip to ~/DIPC_AGENT i.
+Click on downloaded file within Chrome
-i.
-Click on downloaded file within Chrome ii.
-Extract with Unzip UI iii.
-Click Extract again (blue button) iv.
-Close all Unzip UI windows
+- Extract with Unzip UI
+- Click Extract again (blue button)
+- Close all Unzip UI windows
 k.
 Open a new Terminal window
 l. cd /home/DIPC/DIPC_AGENT2/dicloud
 m.
-Execute ./dicloudConfigureAgent.sh -dipchost=localhost -dipcport=7003 -
-user=weblogic - authType=BASIC
+Execute ./dicloudConfigureAgent.sh -dipchost=localhost -dipcport=7003 - user=weblogic - authType=BASIC
 n.
 Script will prompt for password - password
 o. cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/conf
 p. vi agent.properties
-i.
-Use “i” to turn insert mode on ii.
-Change agent port (agentport) to 7009 since default is already used iii.
-Change GG manager port (gginstanceport) to 7919 since default is already used iv.
-Hit ESC then :wq to save
+- Use “i” to turn insert mode on
+- Change agent port (agentport) to 7009 since default is already used
+- Change GG manager port (gginstanceport) to 7919 since default is already used
+- Hit ESC then :wq to save
 q. cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin
 r.
-Execute ./startAgentInstance.sh
-In the Terminal window you should see ‘NOTIFICATION Done.
+Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
 GoldenGate manager is configured now.’ when the Agent is fully started
 s.
 In Browser : Within app, on your desktop go to Agents page in DIPC
 t.
-The new agent should appear as follows (it will be Stopped at first then Running):
+The new agent should appear as follows (it will be Stopped at first then Running)

 # Task 1: Setup DIPC Connections